MRCIEU/PHESANT/README.md

 A phenome scan generates a large number of results.
 The aim of this visualisation is to help with interpretation, by allowing the researcher to view each result in the context of the results of related traits.

-See the PHESANT-viz folder and README.md therein for more information.
+See the PHESANT-viz folder and README therein for more information.